billgreenwald/pgltools/README.md

 ```

 ![pgltools windowpgl](/Images/Window.PNG?raw=true)
-Finds the loci with locus A overlapping window1 and locus B overlapping window2.
+Finds the loci with locus A fully contained in window1 and locus B fully contained window2.
 Alternatively, only 1 window can be provided.
 Syntax:
 ```
 pgltools intersect [options]
 ```